2021 Staff and Supervisors

 SWCD Resource Conservationist

 Aimee joined the Steuben County SWCD in February 2021 after previously working in the private sector.
 Preceding that, Aimee worked for the Indiana Department of Natural Resources’ Pokagon State Park (2014 – 2020).
 At Pokagon, Aimee worked in various capacities including Office Attendant, Accounts Clerk, and Trine State Recreation Area Foreman.
 In 1999, she received her Bachelor of Science degree in Environmental Science from what is now Salem International University in West Virginia.
 Eventually, after starting a family and settling in DeKalb County, Aimee received her Master of Science degree in Organizational Leadership from Trine University in 2016.
 She and her husband transplanted to Steuben County soon after that, and they enjoy exploring Indiana’s beautiful state parks and camping.
+Aimee is a certified Indiana Master Naturalist.

 USDA District Conservationist